sanjoymsom/chEQWRk/README.md

 # INITIAL CONSIDERATIONS

 1. If you're simulating water:rock reactions, do you allow cabonates?
-If so, put a star in front of SIDERITE, HYDROMAGNESITE, ARTINITE, NESQUEHONITE, CALCITE, Calcite-SS, MAGNESITE, ARAGONITE, HUNTITE, DOLOMITE,ORDERED, DOLOMITE,DISORDERED, DOLOMITE in the 3i file
+If not, ensure you suppress the relevant database minerals in the 3i file located in the input_files/ folder. from the mbn database, those are:  SIDERITE, HYDROMAGNESITE, ARTINITE, NESQUEHONITE, CALCITE, Calcite-SS, MAGNESITE, ARAGONITE, HUNTITE, DOLOMITE,ORDERED, DOLOMITE,DISORDERED, DOLOMITE in the 3i file
-   located in the input_files/ folder (this example assumes use of the mbn database).
-2. It's a good habit to clear everything (option 0) before running a set of computations.
+3. It's a good habit to clear everything (option 0) before running a set of computations.
 You can save your results at any time and load those saved files.
 Saved files are stored in the /saved_files folder.
-3. Feel free to mess with the source code to improve things.
+4. Feel free to mess with the source code to improve things.
 If you screw up and need to revert, the original .py files are also saved in /python_backup of the release corresponding to the manuscript.              .

 # START A NEW STUDY